HuantWang/FUNDED_NISL/README.md

 ```

 ### Tuning
-We use [nni(Neural Network Intelligence)](https://github.com/Microsoft/nni) for tuning in this project.
+We use [NNI(Neural Network Intelligence)](https://github.com/Microsoft/nni) for tuning in this project.
 ``` console
 $ pip install nni
 ```